annie1289/MyMelody/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

  *Create User
- *Edit and Delete User
- *View top artists across the platform regardless of user *View, Create, Edit, and Delete Song Posts
+ *View, Create, Edit, and Delete Song Posts
  *View, Create, Edit, and Delete Album Posts